Gradient boundaries through confidence intervals for forced alignment estimates using model ensembles: Theoretical analysis

-Before deriving confidence intervals, I believe it is important to lay out a solid interpretation of what a forced alignment boundary is.
-In doing so, the nature of the uncertainty in the boundaries can be made more explicit, which may help avoid misinterpretations over what a confidence interval on a boundary represents.
-The nature of these boundaries is not straightforward to reason about since the time points for segment boundaries do not come directly from an acoustic model that outputs conditional probabilities of segment classes given some acoustic input.
-Rather, the time points come from subsequent processing of the model output.

-For forced alignment systems that make use of boundaries from pre-aligned data \citep{gorman_prosodylab-aligner_2011,kelleyMasonAlbertaPhoneticSegmenter2024,mcauliffe_montreal_2017,kisler_signal_2012,yuan_speaker_2008}, an assumption is made that these are ``true'' boundaries, and the boundaries in the data used for training are taken as such.
-This assumption is made whether the boundaries are used for training or just comparison during evaluation.
-Yet, this assumption is clearly wrong since there is no ``true'' point of demarcation between two segments, trivially so because time is uncountably infinite and a range of segmentations is acceptable, and more meaningfully so because some segment combinations like approximant-vowel, vowel-vowel, and vowel-approximant sequences inherently have no clear, inarguable moment of demarcation.
-Nevertheless, this assumption is required in a utilitarian and not realist sense to get off the ground, much in the same way that linear regression assumes linearity.
+For forced alignment systems that make use of boundaries from pre-aligned data \citep{gorman_prosodylab-aligner_2011,kelleyMasonAlbertaPhoneticSegmenter2024,mcauliffe_montreal_2017,kisler_signal_2012,yuan_speaker_2008}, a utilitarian assumption\footnote{I use the term ``assumption'' here in the same sense in which it is used for statistical modeling.
+Linear regression assumes linearity in the data, which is rarely true, but that does not stop linear regression from being a useful tool when analyzing data.} is made that these are ``true'' or ``gold standard'' boundaries, and the boundaries in the data used for training and evaluation are taken as such.
+This assumption is made whether the boundaries are used for training \citep[as in][]{kelleyMasonAlbertaPhoneticSegmenter2024} or just comparison during evaluation (as in most other aligners).
+Were this not the case, the evaluation strategies for forced alignment would lose meaning.

+Yet, this assumption is clearly not veridical since there is no ``true'' point of demarcation between two segments.
+This point is trivially true because time is uncountably infinite, leading to a range of segmentations being acceptable, and more meaningfully so because some segment combinations like approximant-vowel, vowel-vowel, and vowel-approximant sequences inherently have no clear, inarguable moment of demarcation.
+Glottal stops also present similar difficulty in finding moments of demarcation since they are often expressed with a high degree of simultaneity with surrounding sounds \citep{garellekProductionPerceptionGlottal2013}.
+Still, this assumption is required in, again, a utilitarian and not realist sense to get off the ground.
+This is also not to say that the developers or users of forced alignment systems, nor the field at large, believe this to be true.

+As a notational note in this section, following the use of Householder notation in \citet{vandegeijnAdvancedLinearAlgebra2020}, vectors, sets, and sequences are represented in lowercase Roman letters, and larger structures containing multiple vectors, sequences, etc. are represented in uppercase Roman letters.
+Scalars are represented in lower-case Greek letters that correspond to the Roman letters, e.g., $\chi$ is used for elements in a vector $x$, $\psi$ is used for elements in a vector $y$, and $\sigma$ is used for elements in a sequence $s$.
+Exceptions are made for traditional uses of Roman letters, where $P$ is used for a probability function, $n$ and $m$ are used for length/size, and $i$ and $j$ are used in reference to iteration or indexing.

+The symbols will be defined as they are introduced, but they are also given here so they are all in one place.
+Concretely, the symbols have the following specific meaning in the context of the present system: